 Ofsted’s message to schools: Be ‘bold and courageous’ with your curriculum

-From 2019, Ofsted will be introducing a new inspection framework, which will have a real focus on the curriculum which is taught in schools.
-No longer will data, results and performance be the sole factor which highlights the effectiveness of a school, but what the children are taught will be a primary factor of that school’s performance.
+In 2019, Ofsted introduced a new inspection framework, which has a real focus on the curriculum which is taught in schools.
+Data, results and performance are no longer the sole factor which highlights the effectiveness of a school, but what the children are taught will be a primary factor of that school’s performance.

 At the recent National Ofsted Conference, delegates were told that schools will soon be questioned on how well their curriculum promotes a love of learning, on how it delivers a breadth and depth of learning, and on how engaging it is.

 This focus on the quality of education delivered is something we pride ourselves in at Sacred Heart and 2017/18 brought with it a brand-new curriculum across all year groups, covering new, exciting topics, and making the most of our staff’s specialisms.
 We have had a new design for Literacy learning, which focuses around well-loved books, and we also stretch our learners in the wider curriculum, through a big focus on music, sport and more.
 Every area of learning has been reviewed.
 Every member of staff has developed their teaching skills.
 Every pupil is both nurtured and challenged.
 Our children have loved undertaking this learning journey, as have staff, and we feel this keeps our school a dynamic, fresh and stimulating place to learn.
 Ofsted requires learning to be a growing and participatory process; pupils are encouraged at every step to love the challenge of learning, and to become more resilient to failure.
 At Sacred Heart, teachers are determined that pupils achieve well.
 Our students try hard, our staff recognise their efforts and our high standards ensure that pupils take pride in all aspects of their work, while also being provided with every resources necessary to make exceptional individual progress.
 We are proud of our teaching and learning, and we hope that you are too.